DaleMargel/Web-Survey/Approach.md

 - Not as fast or capable as native code.
 - Web look & feel rather than native.
 - Code on client is not secure.
+- The web is really not that simple ...

 [Next> Technology Stack](TechStack.md)